 This list only features one item in each category, and that item is what we currently think is the best of its kind.
 The products on this list will only change when something better comes along and knocks a reigning champ off its top spot.

+The fact that these devices have stood up to the test means they are truly essential purchases.
 If you’re the sort of person who wants to have the best of everything, this is your ultimate shopping list…

 Samsung Galaxy S8